diegogs8/fc_technical_test/README.md

 ## Future Connections – Technical Test

-A React + TypeScript single-page application with a small Python FastAPI backend.
+A React + TypeScript application with a small Python FastAPI backend.
 The app displays telecom vendors, their antennas and speeds, and provides a global ranking and vendor-focused views.
 This repository includes both the frontend (Vite) and a simple REST API used locally for data.

 ## Technologies Used
 - **Frontend**: React 19, TypeScript, Vite 7